blockfeed/sshfsman/README.md

 ---

-## SUBNET-BASED HOST OVERRIDES
+## Subnet-based address override

-When mounting a shortcut, a numeric argument may be provided:
+When mounting a shortcut, an optional numeric argument may be provided:

     sshfsman mount phone 138

-If default_subnet is set, the numeric value is treated as the final IPv4 octet and combined with the configured subnet.
+If `default_subnet` is configured, the numeric value is treated as the final IPv4 octet and combined with that subnet.

+This is intended for hosts that are frequently readdressed within the same network.

 ---

-## SSHFS OPTIONS VS SSH OPTIONS
+## sshfs options and SSH options

+sshfs options and SSH client options are separate.

 sshfs options affect filesystem behavior and are passed directly:

     sshfsman mount phone -o allow_other

-SSH client options must be passed via ssh_command:
+SSH client options must be passed via `ssh_command`:

     sshfsman mount phone \
       -o "ssh_command=ssh -o KexAlgorithms=+diffie-hellman-group14-sha1"

+Passing raw SSH options directly to sshfs will result in an error.

 ---

-## COMMANDS
+## Listing mounts

-- mount
+List sshfs mounts under the configured mount root:

+    sshfsman list-mounts

+List all sshfs mounts on the system:

-- list-mounts
+    sshfsman list-mounts --all
-- unmount
-- unmount-all
-- list-shortcuts
-- create-shortcut
-- delete-shortcut
-- set-default-subnet
-- debug-config

-Each command provides usage information via --help.

 ---

+## Unmounting

+Unmount all sshfs mounts under the configured mount root:

+    sshfsman unmount-all

+Unmount all sshfs mounts on the system:

+    sshfsman unmount-all --all

+The `--all` flag ignores the configured mount root and should be used with care.

+---

+## Help

+All commands provide usage information and examples via `--help`.

+The `--help` output is intended to be sufficient documentation for pipx-installed usage.

+---

-## LICENSE
+## License

 GPL-3.0-only